synergy-design-system/synergy-design-system/.changeset/1078-create-migration-iconset.md

 A small migration library, aimed to be a drop in replacement for the default system icon library.
 Please have a look at [Synergies 2025 migration guide](https://synergy-design-system.github.io/?path=/docs/migration-to-synergy-3-0--docs) about how to use this.

-`migrateIconName`:
+`migrateIconName` and `migrateIconNameFilled`:

-A new low level utility that helps mapping 2018 icons to the new 2025 icon library.
+New low level utilities that helps mapping 2018 icons to the new 2025 icon library.
 This may be used if a custom icon library is in place.
+You should use `migrateIconName` in most cases as the default for Synergy are outlined icons.
+In cases where needed, you may also use `migrateIconNameFilled`, which will use the filled variant of Material Icons.

 `setupIcons`: